NEW: Medical examiner process

 What is the change to the death certificate process and why is it happening?

-The statutory implementation of medical examiner system is coming to all GP practices on 9 September (under legislation in the 2022 Health and Care Act).
+The statutory implementation of medical examiner system for all GP practices started on 9 September (under legislation in the 2022 Health and Care Act), along with some changes to the medical certificate of cause of death (MCCD).

 What does this mean?